mbergsto/TDT4265_Project/README.md

 ## Configuration
-- Update `xxx` with model paths, thresholds, and other necessary parameters to fine-tune the detection algorithms.
+- Update `xxx` with model paths, thresholds, and other necessary parameters to fine-tune the object detection.

 - Update `botsort.yaml` to change parameters for tracking.